lazasof/Chess_Evaluator/README.md

-uses Stockfish engine from https://stockfishchess.org/download/ sets engine lvl appropriatelly. sets time analysing its move. in case of blunder it looks 3 moves down the tree and returns the best move.
+uses Stockfish engine from https://stockfishchess.org/download/ sets engine lvl appropriatelly. sets time analysing each move. in case of blunder it looks 3 moves down the tree and returns the best move.

+future thoughts: handling time management